 Earliest known live version: March 30, 1994

-Latest known live version: March 19, 2009
+Latest known live version: March 19, 20091994 Mellow Gold tours

 On the Odelay

-tour, Beck played the song 5 times that we know about--all in a two-week span in April.
+tour, Beck played the song 5 times that we know about--all in a two-week span in April 1997.

-I have not heard enough of the 1997 and 2001 versions to know yet how they compare.
-The March 2009 version was fast and had 4 verses like the record (tho he seems to be making up whatever for the third, and repeats the 2nd as the 4th).
+Anyway, this final version was fast and had 4 verses like the record (tho he seems to be making up whatever for the third, and repeats the 2nd as the 4th).
 It also had a slightly longer coda, ending the song a bit more formally than the album.

 This seems to be a song that Beck has enjoyed digging out of One Foot